BY MARGO HAMMOND

 Or finding yourself suddenly coping with a global pandemic.

 “However it arrives,” May explains, “wintering is usually involuntary, lonely, and deeply painful.
-Yet its also inevitable.”
+Yet it’s also inevitable.”

 Florida doesn’t have a real winter season.
 There are no snowdrifts, freezing nights or snow smoke (a winter term I learned from reading Snowdrift by Swedish mystery writer Helene Tursten), but thanks to COVID19, we have all gotten a crash course in wintering.
 Forced into hibernation of one sort or another, we have had to learn how to process all the losses we have been experiencing — from the loss of being able to move freely in the world to the devastating physical losses of those we love.